 We believe, in this season she and Sander Costermans are going to be one of the most interesting new Brussels teachers.

 Dasha & Bert

 Ever since she can remember, Dasha has been fascinated by movement.
 Following a history of sports and folk dancing, she turned to Lindy Hop 6 years ago.
 Her dance emphasizes individuality and character while staying respectful towards Lindy Hop Roots.
 She teaches with Bert who has been a active member of the Brussels’ Lindy Hop community for over 5 years.

-Alexander Kuznetsov is a passionate dancer and teacher with a strong focus on musical and rhythmical aspects of the dance.
+Alex is a passionate dancer and teacher with a strong focus on musical and rhythmical aspects of the dance.
 He was introduced to lindy hop in 2007 and became an addict from the get go, digging deep into the roots of the dance, historical and cultural aspects of the swing music era.
 Traveling within Europe and overseas and learning from the best in the business Alex started teaching with Olga lindy hop and authentic solo jazz in 2011, passing on his unique approach to understanding the language of jazz music and African-American dance.
 While constantly looking for inspiration from the rare footages of the original dancers of 20’es and 30’es, he is a real treasure chest for those who likes to learn and expand their dancing repertoire.